Testing Advice

 The PSAT, like the PreACT is a data point that can help us determine how to best build an academic and collegiate plan.

-It can give us insight into what type of test prep will best work for you and it is a qualifying test for dual enrollment courses.
+It can give us insight into what type of test prep will best work for you and it is a qualifying test for CCP courses.

 College Board is partnered with Khan Academy to provide free SAT prep based on an individual student’s PSAT scores.